Aspartame | Safe | Bad | Insulin Response | Side Effects | Studies

 If you summarize scientific findings or even simple statistics, you have to conclude that aspartame can’t help you lose weight.

-Likewise, serious concerns arise towards the standard sweetener in metabolism, heart health, kidney disease, mental health, or even neurodegenerative diseases.
+Likewise, serious concerns arise regarding the standard sweetener in metabolism, heart health, kidney disease, mental health, or even neurodegenerative diseases.

 Yes, aspartame has been used worldwide for over 30 years.
-However, the extent of the diseases as mentioned above has significantly increased over this period.
+As mentioned above, the extent of the diseases has significantly increased over this period.

 The side effects of aspartame and diet soda have probably played their part in this development.